 Energy Alberta recognizes the importance of engaging early and often to understand the unique interests of communities.
 Together, we can create a made-in-Alberta solution to secure long-term energy stability, while keeping the safety of people and the environment top of mind.

-We are committed to engaging thoughtfully and responsibly with local and Indigenous communities and others who have an interest in our Project to help build a sustainable energy future for Alberta, together.
+We are committed to engaging thoughtfully and responsibly with local communities and Indigenous Nations and others who have an interest in our Project to help build a sustainable energy future for Alberta, together.

-Energy Alberta is committed to building meaningful, mutually-beneficial relationships with Indigenous communities, guided by respect, integrity and a shared commitment to advancing reconciliation.
+Energy Alberta is committed to building meaningful, mutually-beneficial relationships with Indigenous Nations and Communities, guided by respect, integrity and a shared commitment to advancing reconciliation.

 Open, extensive and thorough engagement is a vital component to the success of our Project.
 We are committed to creating long-term relationships with communities and others to address and mitigate environmental and socio-economic effects of the Project.

-Energy Alberta is dedicated to fostering enduring, respectful relationships with Indigenous communities in Canada that contribute to enabling Indigenous self-determination, sustainable development and lasting economic opportunities.
-We are steered by a number of principles that will help guide Indigenous consultation and engagement, including:
+Energy Alberta is dedicated to fostering enduring, respectful relationships with Indigenous Nations and Communities that contribute to enabling Indigenous self-determination, sustainable development and lasting economic opportunities.
+We are guided by principles that will help guide our engagement with Indigenous Nations and Communities, including:

 Energy Alberta cares deeply about environmental stewardship and promoting sustainable water management practices to minimize the impact of our proposed operations on local water resources and protect the Peace River watershed.